awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

-   If the task *succeeded* (no error was generated), then the worker responds to SWF by calling the SWF client's :methodname:`respondActivityTaskCompleted` method with a :java-api:`RespondActivityTaskCompletedRequest
+   If the task *succeeded* (no error was generated), then the worker responds to SWF by calling the SWF client's :methodname:`respondActivityTaskCompleted` method with a :aws-java-class:`RespondActivityTaskCompletedRequest
    <services/simpleworkflow/model/RespondActivityTaskCompletedRequest>` object containing the task
    token and the activity's result data.

-   On the other hand, if the task *failed*, then we respond by calling the :methodname:`respondActivityTaskFailed` method with a :java-api:`RespondActivityTaskFailedRequest
+   On the other hand, if the task *failed*, then we respond by calling the :methodname:`respondActivityTaskFailed` method with a :aws-java-class:`RespondActivityTaskFailedRequest
    <services/simpleworkflow/model/RespondActivityTaskFailedRequest>` object, passing it the task
    token and information about the error.